Buying property in Tokyo?

 Is it realistic to exit with profit in Tokyo as of 2026?

-One factor that most increases your profit odds in Tokyo is buying a property that tenants genuinely want to rent, because this gives you income during the hold period and ensures a deeper pool of potential buyers when you sell.
+The single clearest factor that increases your profit odds in Tokyo is buying a property that tenants genuinely want to rent, because a unit with strong rental demand in areas like Minato, Shibuya, Meguro, Chuo, Bunkyo, or Koto (Toyosu) gives you both a rental income cushion while you hold and a deeper pool of potential buyers when you sell.

 What sources have we used to write this blog article?